yvelikova/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/admin_waf.md

 ## Disable specific rules

-A RuleSet configuration file contains a number of rules for a certain use case (for example, `REQUEST-942-APPLICATION-ATTACK-SQLI.conf`).
+A rule set configuration file contains a number of rules for a certain use case (for example, `REQUEST-942-APPLICATION-ATTACK-SQLI.conf`).
 However, some of the rules might create a false positive in your environment and need to be individually disabled.

-To disable one or more rules it is not recommended to change the RuleSet configuration file itself, as this file is regularly updated and will be replaced.
+To disable one or more rules it is not recommended to change the rule set configuration file itself, as this file is regularly updated and will be replaced.
 Instead, create your own rule file (for example, `activated_rules/disabledRule.conf`) and disable one or more rules using a directive:

 ```
 SecRuleRemoveById 942101